Josephites (Maryland): St Joseph's Seminary

-St Joseph's, the Josephite seminary, is located in Brookland Washington, D.C., It is one of the many vaunted Catholic institutions in the area, known today for its heavy Catholic influence and presence.
+St Joseph's, the Josephite seminary, is located in Brookland, Washington, D.C.
+It is one of the many vaunted Catholic institutions in the area, known today for its significant Church influence and presence.

-While the seminary closed for academic studies in 1971, it continues to house the Josephite seminarians during the school year, as well as retired Josephites (and other) priests and unaffiliated renters year-round.
+While the seminary closed for academic studies in 1971, it continues to house the Josephite seminarians during the school year, as well as retired Josephites (and other) priests and unaffiliated residents year-round.

+The seminary was added to the National Register of Historic Places in 2022.

 Archives

 Also found in this building are the Josephite archives, widely regarded as some of the most extensive records of African-American history in the entire country.
 They were most recently managed by Josephite priest, but after his passing were passed on to a lay archivist (who heavily updated their organization and availability for researchers).

 Pastoral Center

 The Josephite Pastoral Center (JPC}, also located in the seminary, remains one of the few providers of materials meant specifically for African-American Catholic ministry.
 The shop is open to the public and sells items ranging from calendars (including the annual Josephite African American history calendar) to artwork to books to music.
 The JPC was also once the main outpost for the distribution of the "Jesus Mafa" art series, which was originally licensed to the Josephites by its creator.
 The JPC also manages an online store for its merchandise.